Rocky-Biloba/HamsterRanchHotel/README.md

 # HamsterRanchHotel

-Invoice creation app in C++ for the Hamster Ranch
+Invoice creation app in C++ for the Hamster Ranch<br> Add thank-yous:
-\n Add thank-yous: